aosabook/500lines/data-store/chapter.md

-    - ``LogicalBase`` provides the API for logical updates (like get, set, and commit) and defers to a concrete sub-class to implement the updates themselves.
+    - ``LogicalBase`` provides the API for logical updates (like get, set, and commit) and defers to a concrete subclass to implement the updates themselves.
         It also manages storage locking
         and dereferencing internal nodes.